 With a large private saxophone studio in northern metro Atlanta, many of Matthew’s students have participated and advanced in regional and state-wide competitions.
 Matthew has co-hosted and directed saxophone summer camps in the greater Atlanta area for the last several years and is dedicated to cultivating this concept in Georgia.

 In 2012, Matthew began his instrument repair career as an apprentice and team member in the Sax ProShop of MusicMedic.com in Wilmington, NC.
 Quickly immersed in the world of saxophone repair, Matthew soon realized his extreme passion for a career in instrument repair.
 While at MusicMedic, Matthew learned the intricacies of high-end, meticulous saxophone repair, specializing in setup and a unique tuning and toning process.
-Today, Matthew continues to grow his own saxophone repair business, Saxocentric which is catered to collegiate and professional saxophonists across the country.
+Today, Matthew continues to grow his own saxophone repair business, Saxocentric which is provides repair services to professional saxophonists across the country.

 Matthew received a Bachelors in Music Education from The Crane School of Music at SUNY Potsdam and a Masters in Saxophone Performance from the University of North Carolina School of the Arts.
 Matthew’s teachers include Wildy Zumwalt, Timothy McAllister, Patrick Murphy, Christopher Creviston, and Taimur Sullivan.
-Matthew is a Selmer Paris endorsing artist and plays on Selmer Paris saxophones and mouthpieces exclusively.
+Matthew is a Selmer Paris Performing Artist and plays on Selmer Paris saxophones and mouthpieces exclusively.

 Shawna Pennock has been described as “rich and powerful, yet lightly effervescent” (Classical Voice of North Carolina).
 Dr. Pennock is the Adjunct Professor of Saxophone at University of Nevada, Las Vegas.
 At UNLV, she teaches applied saxophone, music theory, woodwind pedagogy, and coaches chamber music.
 She recently earned her Doctor of Musical Arts degree at the University of Georgia.
 She holds a Master of Music degree and a Professional Artist certificate from the University of North Carolina School of the Arts and a Bachelor’s of Music with an Education certificate from The University of Iowa.
 Her former teachers include Connie Frigo, Taimur Sullivan, Kenneth Tse, and Robin Ciccotelli.